 MSLM is a professional/line level device (+4dB) thought of as the ultimate solution for the "golden rack era" lovers out there.
-It can be defined as a complete and very compact (only 1U rack high) overall object or central piece of your entire rack system.
-It can do a lot for the managing of your signal.
+It can be defined as a complete and very compact (only 1U rack high) overall device or central piece of your entire rack system.
+It can do a lot to take care of your signal.